 Step 2.
 Installing Git.

 Ubuntu 16.04 comes with Git 2.7.x, which is a little old now.
 As version 2.9 is not part of the Ubuntu repositories, you need to add the git-core personal package archive.
 Run the following commands in Terminal to install Git 2.9.3 on Ubuntu, via PPA:

-To check the current version installed of Git use following command:
+To check the current version installed of Git use the following command:

 Congratulations!
 You have successfully installed Git.
 Thanks for using this tutorial for installing Git in Ubuntu 16.04 (Xenial Xerus) systems.
 For additional help or useful information, we recommend you check the official Git website.